 Planning an event in Toronto’s East End?

-Broadview Hotel, 106 Broadview Avenue – This 125-year-old historic building used to be the home of the infamous gentleman club Jillys.
+Broadview Hotel, 106 Broadview Avenue – This 125-year-old historic building used to be the home of the infamous gentlemen’s club Jillys.
 Today it’s the cornerstone of Leslieville, 58 guest rooms and 5 event spaces are modernized and ready for a different kind of action.
-The 3,000 square foot Lincoln Hall will be the focal point for events with it’s own deck (featured in photo atop this article), while the 7th floor will have an unobstructed view of the skyline.
-We are still waiting to see the inside, but we have already been contacted by clients who have booked the space for 2017 weddings.
-Contact Sabrina at SBudhu@thebroadviewhotel.ca
+The 3,000 square foot Lincoln Hall is the focal point for events with it’s own deck, while the 7th floor has an unobstructed view of the skyline.
+Contact Jenna at email@example.com

 Streetcar Crowsnest, 345 Carlaw Avenue – Streetcar Developments knew they wanted this ground floor space to be attractive to the Riverdale community.
 So they built a modern theatre/event space to host performances, events and parties.
 The capacity is a huge draw: ceremonies can seat 200 guests in the Guloien Theatre, and if you have a really extensive guest list, you can have up to 350 cocktail-style.
 Bonus points from the DJ’s perspective as the acoustics are phenomenal.
 Fiona is already getting inquiries for corporate events and weddings.
 Contact Fiona at firstname.lastname@example.org